Military Court Watch (MCW)

 - Sigrid Rausing Trust has granted £30,000 to MCW in 2017-2018.
 (According to Sigrid Rausing Trust, MCW is located in Afghanistan.)

-- In mid-2016, MCW appears to have severed its financial relationship with the Dalia Association.
-Previously, the MCW website stated that MCW is “fiscally sponsored by Dalia Association, a registered non-profit organization whose mission is to mobilize and properly utilize resources necessary to empower a vibrant, independent and accountable civil society in the region.
-Donations to MCW are handled by Dalia Association and are tax deductible in most jurisdictions… We have no employees and pay no salaries.
-In order to sustain our work we obtain donations, large and small, from institutions and individuals.
-Each contribution is applied directly to our evidence, advocacy and litigation programmes.”
+- Until mid-2016, the MCW website stated that MCW is “fiscally sponsored by Dalia Association, a registered non-profit organization whose mission is to mobilize and properly utilize resources necessary to empower a vibrant, independent and accountable civil society in the region.
+Donations to MCW are handled by Dalia Association and are tax deductible in most jurisdictions…”

 - The founders of MWC originally “decided not to establish an NGO as we do not intend that our professional association will continue beyond our limited objectives… If and when [our] recommendations are implemented, MCW will dissolve.”